What plants are toxic to box turtles?

 You should make sure there is some drainage.

 Many owners will install a layer of rocks underneath their turtles’ substrates for drainage.

 Make sure you do not put soil with styrofoam particles in your turtle’s environment, as styrofoam is harmful if ingested and may stick from static to your turtles.

 If you have an indoor enclosure, sticking to potted plants is recommended.

 How Do I Set Up A Box Turtle Habitat?

 You should set up your box turtle’s habitat before you even buy or adopt it.

 Learn as much as possible about your subspecies’ habitat in the wild to best replicate it and provide your turtle with the proper ground cover, plant life, and temperature and humidity.

 Only use aquariums for sick turtles, hatchlings, non-hibernating turtles, or turtles under quarantine.
 Box turtles do not generally like glass aquariums as homes.

-A box turtle in an aquarium will scratch at the corner, attempting to escape before giving up and losing its appetite.
+A box turtle in an aquarium will scratch at the corner, attempting to escape before giving up and losing appetite.